 2. Paramount’s Broken Star Trek Business Model

-This worked pretty well during the 1980s, and a big reason for that was simple supply and demand.
+This worked pretty well during the 1980s because of simple supply and demand.
 You see, Star Trek fans had been watching the same 78 Original Series reruns since the show ended in 1969.
 There was an incredible amount of pent-up demand for new material, so the release of a new movie every two to three years was a big event.
 Fans flocked to see it over and over again.
 And thanks to technological advancement, the special effects on even a low-budget 1980s movie were light years better than anything the TV series could have done in the ‘60s.

 But by the time Generations rolled around in 1994 things had changed.
 The onetime scarcity of new Star Trek had turned into an abundant surplus.
 In fact, Generations had a pretty limited time in the spotlight; the big mystery of Odo’s origins had just been solved a month-and-a-half before on Deep Space Nine’s third season premiere, and about a month-and-a-half after Generations was released the fourth TV spinoff, Voyager, had its premiere.
 And while budgets on the TV shows might’ve been limited, they certainly weren’t miniscule.
 In fact, the VFX staff did an excellent job putting out near movie-quality special effects on a TV budget.
 So in order to make Generations feel really cinematic, Paramount would have to spend some serious money to make sure it didn’t just look like an episode of the show projected onto a movie screen.